• Skip to primary navigation

 And here's an easily printable recipe card for these healthier Easter chocolate nest cookies!

-These are easy to make, with plenty of opportunities for the kids to get involved with mashing, measuring and mixing.
-They’re made healthier with bananas and oats, but still offer the satisfying Easter chocolate hit we all love!
+These healthy Easter cookies are made with bananas and oats, but still offer the satisfying Easter chocolate hit we all love, thanks to a mini egg topping!

 Course: Cookies